 THE DIGITAL SOCIETY INITIATIVE (DSI)

-What questions about digitization are on your mind?
+What questions about digitalization are on your mind?
 And how has your life changed with the digital transformation?
-Digitization is presenting society and science with new challenges.
+Digitalization is presenting society and science with new challenges.
 It is taking hold of a large part of our lives at an ever faster pace.

-The Community Gaming was founded in 2021 as the DSI Digital Education and underwent a radical change in 2022.
+The DSI Community Gaming was founded in 2021 as the DSI Digital Education and underwent a radical change in 2022.
 Since then, we have been building up the community, came together for a successful kick-off event and since then are planning future projects, meetings and events.

 Membership in the DSI Community Mobility is open to researchers affiliated with a Swiss university.
 For other individuals, membership is conditional on an ongoing cooperation with the DSI Community.
 To become a member of a DSI Community, membership in the DSI Network is required.
 Please follow this link.